 How do sectoral tax policies and labor laws distort the sectoral allocation of labor and capital to prevent developing economies from realizing their growth potential?
 Lewis (1954) famously argued that economic development means growth of the modern sector.
 If so, what prevents the development and expansion of the modern sector in growing economies?
-What are the impediments to the reallocation of labor to sectors of high productivity?
+What are the impediments to the re-allocation of labor to sectors of high productivity?
 Will a tax on agriculture income that funds higher public investment inhibit the rise of the modern sector?
-These questions have policy importance as distortions in the agriculture and the nonagriculture (modern) sectors constrain growth in developing economies by preventing the full productivity effect of factor reallocation.
+These questions have policy importance as distortions in the agriculture and the non-agriculture (modern) sector constrain growth in developing economies by preventing the full productivity effect of factor re-allocation.